Suburban Screams: Production

-In May 2023, the series was announced by John Carpenter by revealing he directed an episode, via zoom calls, from his home in Los Angeles while filming occurred in Prague, Czech Republic.
+In January 2023, John Carpenter confirmed that he was working on a new project, but refused to reveal any details, adding that it was "shrouded in total mystery, like Skull Island."
+In May 2023, the series was announced by Carpenter by revealing he directed an episode, via zoom calls, from his home in Los Angeles while filming occurred in Prague, Czech Republic.
 The series is Carpenter's first project he directed since The Ward (2010).
 Other episode directors include Michelle Latimer, Jan Pavlacky, and the series writer and showrunner Jordan Roberts.
 Roberts also served as an executive producer, alongside Carpenter, Sandy King, Tony DiSanto, Patrick Smith, and Andy Portnoy.
 Carpenter also served as the composer of the series' main theme.